OctopusDeploy/docs/docs/deployment-examples/azure-deployments/deploying-to-service-fabric/connecting-securely-with-client-certificates/index.md

 The client certificate should now be setup for your Octopus Server machine to communicate with your Service Fabric cluster.

-## Step 4: Configure and Run a Deployment Step
+## Step 4: Configure and run a deployment step

 In Octopus, Service Fabric deployment steps that use "Client Certificate" as the security mode will need you to enter the Server Certificate thumbprint and select the Client Certificate variable.

 ![](secure-client-certs-template-b.png "width=300")

-## Connection Troubleshooting
+## Connection troubleshooting

 Calamari uses the [Connect-ServiceFabricCluster cmdlet](https://docs.microsoft.com/en-us/powershell/module/servicefabric/connect-servicefabriccluster?view=azureservicefabricps) to connect to your Service Fabric cluster.
 The connection parameters are logged (Verbose) at the time of a deployment to help if you need to debug connection problems to your Service Fabric cluster.